 It’s a simple, yet profound connection.
-Just make direct skin contact with your planet and let it heal you…while you sleep, work, relax, and even exercise.
+Just make direct contact with your planet and let it heal you…while you sleep, work, relax, and even exercise.

 Can anything be simpler?

 Over the years, the sports and exercise model has provided a solid proving ground for Earthing’s anti-inflammatory effect.
 The most dramatic example was when sports chiropractor Jeff Spencer grounded cyclists after grueling competition in several Tour de France races.
-You can read about Jeff’s experience here and see a short video clip here.
+You can read about Jeff’s experience and see a short video clip here.

-First, in 2010, Richard Brown of the University of Oregon’s Human Physiology Department showed how Earthing significantly reduces the degree and duration of soreness and inflammation after intense exercise with barbells that created muscle damage.
+In 2010, Richard Brown of the University of Oregon’s Human Physiology Department showed how Earthing significantly reduces the degree and duration of soreness and inflammation after intense exercise with barbells that created muscle damage.
 Such damage is a common exercise and fitness phenomenon, known popularly as delayed onset muscle soreness, or DOMS.
 The results of the study were published in the Journal of Alternative and Complementary Medicine.

-Then, in 2013, a group of Polish researchers measured blood urea, an indicator of muscle and protein breakdown, from samples taken before and after rigorous exercise on a stationary bicycle.
+In 2013, a group of Polish researchers measured blood urea, an indicator of muscle and protein breakdown, from samples taken before and after rigorous exercise on a stationary bicycle.
 The results revealed that grounding compared to non-grounding during the activity (30 minutes) and recovery (40 minutes) significantly lowered urea levels.
 The takeaway here: muscles are protected and damaged to the extent that occurs normally during hard exercise.
 Breakdown is less; the body is able to repair better.
 The results were published in the online journal Evidence-Based Complementary and Alternative Medicine.